Legal Advice for Death Benefit — 7 results

 When a loved one dies, family members are left stunned, heartbroken, and confused.
 If the loved one was receiving Social Security disability benefits, family members may also find... more

 Written by attorney Lynn O'Brien, almost 2 years ago.

 Section 3 of the Defense of Marriage Act (DOMA) defined marriage as a legal union between one man and one woman as husband and wife.
 Consequently, federal... more

-Written by attorney Elliott Stapleton, almost 4 years ago.
+Written by attorney Elliott Stapleton, about 4 years ago.